Hamid-Hussein/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-script display the line that contain the word (roo).
-16-script display the line number contain the pattern 'bin' 17-script display lines containing the pattern 'root' and 3 lines after them
+16-script display the line number contain the pattern 'bin' 17-script display lines containing the pattern 'root' and 3 lines after them Display all the lines in the file /etc/passwd that do not contain the pattern 'bin'.